niebert/print4js/README.md

 ## Print4JS - Print Page for JavaScript
-This repository is a fork of `print.js` and will be extended as a learning resource for [`AppLSAC`](https://en.wikiversity.org/wiki/AppLSAC).
+This repository is a fork of [`print.js`](https://github.com/crabbly/Print.js) by [Rodrigo Vieira](https://github.com/crabbly).
+Additional content in the repository are added to understand the underlying concept of [`print.js`](https://github.com/crabbly/Print.js).
+Content added to this fork are added as support for the [learning resource `AppLSAC` in Wikiversity ](https://en.wikiversity.org/wiki/AppLSAC) (see [Wikiversity `AppLSAC/Print`](https://en.wikiversity.org/wiki/AppLSAC/Print).

 Javascript code can be used to creates a print job from the browser.
-Printed can be specific browser content like
+With `print.js` specific content elements  can be submitted to printer API of the browser.
+Examples for content elements are:
 * Form content,
 * Images in a canvas,
 * PDF files,